kubernetes/enhancements/keps/sig-node/1029-ephemeral-storage-quotas/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

 Like above, after we reenable the feature, newly created pod will use this feature.
-If a pod was created before rolling back, the pod will benifit from this feature as well.
+If a pod was created before rolling back, the pod will benefit from this feature as well.

 ###### Are there any tests for feature enablement/disablement?